DoorDash: Acquisitions

 In August 2019, the company acquired Scotty Labs, a tele-operations startup company that focuses on self-driving and remote-controlled vehicle technology.
 In October 2019, DoorDash acquired Caviar, a service specializing in food delivery from upscale urban-area restaurants that typically do not offer delivery, from Square, Inc. for $410 million.
 On February 8, 2021, DoorDash announced its acquisition of Chowbotics, a robotics company known for its salad-making robot.
 The companies did not disclose the terms of the deal, but Chowbotics was valued at $46 million in 2018.
 On November 9, 2021, DoorDash announced its acquisition of the Finnish technology company Wolt for over $8.1 billion.
+In March 2022, DoorDash announced its acquisition of Bbot, startup that developed digital ordering and payment solutions for restaurants and hospitality venues.

 In April 2025, the company made an initial offer to acquire Deliveroo, a UK-based food delivery company, for £2.7 billion($3.6 billion).
 In May 2025, DoorDash announced it had acquired Deliveroo for $3.9 billion.
 In May 2025, DoorDash announced the $1.2 billion all-cash acquisition of restaurant booking platform SevenRooms.